 - 1. Athens Dial 903-675-6235 (Campus Phone 6235) - 2.
 Terrell Dial 972-563-4935 (Campus Phone 6235) - 3.
-Palestine Dial 430-502-4123 (Campus Phone 6235) - 4.
-Kaufman Dial 903-675-6235 (Campus Phone 6235) - 5.
-Terrell Health Science Center 903-675-6235 (Campus Phone 6235)
+Palestine Dial 903-723-7060 (Campus Phone 6235) - 4.
+Kaufman Dial 972-563-4935 (Campus Phone 6235) - 5.
+Terrell Health Science Center 972-563-4935 (Campus Phone 6235)

 Located in the Rock room 105 on the Athens campus - Trinity Valley Community College Police Department is open 24 hours a day, 365 days a year.
-The department consists of professional campus police and telecommunication officers dedicated to providing excellent customer service to the community.
+The department consists of professional campus police and campus safety officers dedicated to providing excellent customer service to the community.
 Officers patrol the campus on foot, motorized cart and in vehicles.
-The Dispatch Center is staffed with trained and certified communication officers who answer calls for service, dispatch officers and other emergency services to incidents, and monitor intrusion detection and fire alarms.
-The department also employs students who carry out a variety of roles, including parking enforcement and assisting officers in providing campus escorts.
+The college is serviced by the Henderson County Sheriff's Dispatch Office which is staffed with trained and certified communication officers who answer calls for service, dispatch officers and other emergency services to incidents.

 Located in the "A" building room A102 on the Terrell Campus - Trinity Valley Community College Police Department is open Monday through Friday during business hours.
-The department consists of professional campus police officers.
+The department consists of professional campus police officers who patrol both the I-20 campus and the Health Science Center.
 Officers patrol the campus on foot and by vehicle.
-The officers are dispatched by Trinity Valley Community College telecommunicaters and the Terrell Police Department.
 The Trinity Valley Community College also contracts with the Terrell Police Department to provide police services as needed.

 Located in the "A" building room A114 on the Palestine Campus - Trinity Valley Community College Police Department is open Monday through Friday during business hours.
-The department consists of professional campus police officers.
-Officers patrol the campus and the Palestine Work Force Education Center on foot and by vehicle.
-The officers are dispatched by Trinity Valley Community College telecommunicaters and the Anderson County Sheriff's Department.
-The Trinity Valley Community College also contracts with the Anderson County Sheriff Department to provide police services as needed.
+The department consists of a professional campus safety officer.